This story has been updated. It was originally published on February 15, 2017.

 Internet access at home has become almost as essential as water and electricity (and maybe more so for the most plugged-in of us).
 But problems getting Wi-Fi to every corner of a building aren’t uncommon.
-If you do have dead zones in your house, don’t despair.
-Whatever the size and shape of your building, you can take steps to remedy the problem.
+If you do have dead spots in your house, don’t despair.
+Whatever the size and shape of your space, you can take steps to remedy the problem.

 Adjust your router placement

 Shifting around the router provided by your internet service provider (ISP) might seem like a primitive solution to a technical problem, but it can make a significant difference.
 If you can, position your router somewhere in the middle of your house, or as near as possible to the devices that are going to need it.

-Wi-Fi signals don’t like concrete or brick walls, so avoid these, and wireless devices such as microwaves and baby monitors can also interfere with Wi-Fi speeds, so bear this in mind when you’re scouting for a location.
-Science has shown large fish tanks (all that water) and Christmas tree lights (all that electromagnetic radiation) can also have a detrimental effect.
+Wi-Fi signals struggle to get through concrete or brick walls, and wireless devices such as microwaves and baby monitors can also interfere with Wi-Fi speeds, so bear this in mind when you’re scouting for a location.
+Science has shown that large fish tanks (all that water) and Christmas trees (all that electromagnetic radiation) can also have a detrimental effect.

-You’re going to be somewhat limited by the location of the internet feed coming into your home, but some creative router positioning is a quick and easy way to eliminate dead zones.
+You’re going to be somewhat limited by the location of the internet feed coming into your home, but creative router placement can be a quick and easy way to eliminate Wi-Fi dead spots.
 Even just buying a longer connecting cable between the router and wall socket can give you more room to play with.

 In terms of getting your kit positioned, you should also note that newer laptops, phones, tablets, and other devices will have Wi-Fi adapters that are more sensitive and powerful than those on older hardware, because the technology is improving all the time.
 So if you can, get your oldest computers and gear as close to the router as possible and let the newer devices sit farther away.